A generalization of operads based on subgraph contractions: (Co)Homology of the little disks contractads

-\begin{theorem} The homology contractad of the little interval contractad is isomorphic to the Associative contractad Moreover, this contractad is self dual $\Ass^{!}\cong \Ass$ and Koszul. \end{theorem} \begin{proof} By \textbf{Lemma}~\ref{relD1}, we have a well-defined morphism of contractads $\Ass \rightarrow H_{0}(\D_1)$.
-Moreover, this morphism is onto since $\nu$ generated $H_{0}(\D_1)$.
+\begin{theorem} The homology contractad of the little intervals contractad is isomorphic to the Associative contractad Moreover, this contractad is self dual $\Ass^{!}\cong \Ass$ and Koszul. \end{theorem} \begin{proof} Note that the morphism of contractads $\Ass \rightarrow H_{0}(\D_1)$ described above is surjective since $\nu$ generates $H_{0}(\D_1)$.
 Consider the shuffle version $\Ass^{\forget}$ and the monomial order described above.
-By \textbf{Lemma}~\ref{quantumorder}, the normal monomials in each component $\Tree_{\{ m, b\}}(\Gr)$ with respect to the quadratic relations $\R_{\Ass}$ have the following form
+By Lemma~\ref{quantumorder}, the normal monomials in each component $\Tree_{\{ m, b\}}(\Gr)$ with respect to the quadratic relations $\R_{\Ass}$ have the following form